-The base budget for operation and maintenance funding requested is $205.9 billion for FY 2017, while on top of that, OCO accounts for another $45 billion.
+The base budget for operation and maintenance funding requested was $205.9 billion for fiscal year 2017, while on top of that, OCO accounted for another $45 billion.
 Take a look at the operation and maintenance budget broken down by service branch:

-Funding for operating forces — one of four activities that comprise operation and maintenance — makes up the greatest share of overall operation and maintenance funding requested for FY 2017.
+Funding for operating forces — one of four activities that comprise operation and maintenance — made up the greatest share of overall operation and maintenance funding requested for fiscal year 2017.
 Operating forces includes funding for day-to-day ground, air and ship operations, combat installations, combat support elements and efforts to train and support the readiness of combat elements.

-The FY 2017 budget requests $135.5 billion for discretionary funding for military personnel in the base budget.
-In terms of total defense budget, the military personnel budget is $138.8 billion.
-By service branch, the requested military personnel budget break down is:
+The fiscal year 2017 budget requested $135.5 billion for discretionary funding for military personnel in the base budget.
+In terms of total defense budget, the military personnel budget was $138.8 billion.
+By service branch, the requested military personnel budget breakdown is:

 Military Construction and Family Housing

 Another major defense expenditure, though far smaller, is the cost of military construction and family housing.
-The total amount requested for FY 2017 is $7.4 billion, made up of $6.1 billion for base budget military construction and $1.3 billion for family housing.
+The total amount requested for fiscal year 2017 was $7.4 billion, made up of $6.1 billion for base budget military construction and $1.3 billion for family housing.